jKot59/workout-log/README.md

 ## Tech Stack

-IndexedDB – For client-side data persistence (no backend required).
+IndexedDB – For client-side data persistence (no backend required).<br>
-Zustand – Lightweight and performant state management.
+Zustand – Lightweight and performant state management.<br>
-Next.js – Used for learning purposes (though plain React would have sufficed).
+Next.js – Used for learning purposes (though plain React would have sufficed).<br>

 ## Getting Started